confluentinc/examples/ccloud/README.md

 8. Delete the API key, service account, Kafka topics, and some of the local files

-## Advanced Demo: Hybrid Kafka Deployment with Confluent Cloud and Replicator
+# Advanced Demo

 [This end-to-end Confluent Cloud demo](https://docs.confluent.io/current/tutorials/examples/ccloud/docs/index.html) showcases a hybrid Kafka deployment: one cluster is a self-managed cluster running locally, the other is a |ccloud| cluster.
-Data streams into topics both a local cluster and a cluster in Confluent Cloud, and Replicator copies the on-prem data to Cloud so that stream processing can happen in the Cloud.
+Data streams into topics both a local cluster and a cluster in Confluent Cloud, and Confluent Replicator copies the on-prem data to Confluent Cloud so that stream processing can happen in the Cloud.

 The documentation for running this demo, and its accompanying playbook, is at [https://docs.confluent.io/current/tutorials/examples/ccloud/docs/index.html](https://docs.confluent.io/current/tutorials/examples/ccloud/docs/index.html)